 - Choose highly liquid stock options

 Stock’s liquidity is the ability to buy and sell them.
 Highly liquid stocks are easier to be bought and sold in the market.
-You should always choose highly liquid stock options in your option trading portfolio.
-It will help get out of a position when you’re ready to close quickly.
+You should always choose highly liquid stock options in your options trading portfolio.
+It will help you get out of a position when you’re ready to close quickly.

 - Trade on the winning side